 - Location: Wisconsin

-DMV Point System in WisconsinCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in WisconsinCompare Car Insurance Rates in 3 Steps

 The points system is a method used in many states not only in order to help keep track of the driving infractions for individual license holders, but to also remind drivers of the importance of driving safely and abiding by the rules of the road.

 The traffic courts in Wisconsin send notification to the Wisconsin DMV each time a driver is convicted of a driving violation.
 The points entered against the driving record depend on the nature of the infraction.
-Each driver begins with a clean driving record of zero points and accumulates them as infractions occur.
+Each driver begins with a clean driving record.

 If you have a probationary driver's license, any infractions that would cause points to be entered on your driving record are doubled after your first conviction during the probationary period.